 “They provide some wonderful photo opportunities, and children especially have been taking some superb images which we will be putting up soon on our website,” said Henry.

-But as well as providing some enduring holiday memories for guests, the squirrels’ aniseed treats are also playing a useful conservation role:
+But as well as providing some enduring Lake District holiday memories for guests, the squirrels’ aniseed treats are also playing a useful conservation role:

-“We are quietly confident that our red squirrels have been growing in number over the past few years, but it can be difficult to gain hard evidence of this,” said Henry.
+“We are quietly confident that our red squirrels have been growing in number over the past few years.
+However it can be difficult to gain hard evidence of this,” said Henry.

-“However, because the squirrels are now more visible, it is allowing us to make an informal audit of their numbers, and we hope to have a good estimate by the end of the season,” he added.
+“However, because the squirrels are now more visible, it is allowing us to make an informal audit of their numbers.
+We hope to have a good estimate by the end of the season,” he added.

 This, he said, will become especially vital in winter when the park traditionally introduces a high-energy feed to compensate for the relative shortage of wild food.

-Meanwhile, said Henry, many guests continue to express delight that the endangered squirrels they have only before glimpsed on TV are now the colourful stars of their holiday.
+Meanwhile, said Henry, many guests continue to express delight that the endangered squirrels they have only before glimpsed on TV are now the colourful stars of their caravan holidays.